NOTE 11 — COMMITMENTS AND CONTINGENCIES

 On January 29, 2025, the Company was named as a defendant in an action brought by LifeSci Capital LLC (“LifeSci”) in the U.S. District Court for the Southern District of New York.
 The complaint alleges that the Company failed to pay $503,483 in connection with offerings of the Company’s common stock that occurred during the tail period of the agreement, pursuant to an engagement under which the Company retained LifeSci to serve as its placement agent and financial advisor.

 The Company filed its answer on March 17, 2025, denying the material allegations in the complaint and asserting various affirmative defenses.
-On October 9, 2025 the matter was settled out of court and the Company agreed to pay Lifesci $75,000 to settle the outstanding claim, which was paid.
+As of May 29, 2025, the matter is in the discovery phase.

 Historical Timeline